Rabbi Alex Felch

 Rabbi Alex is a past president of the Rabbinical Assembly (Chicago region) and served as a board member on the Executive Council of the International Rabbinical Assembly.
-He is currently a vice president of the Chicago Board of Rabbis.
+He is currently the president of the Chicago Board of Rabbis.
 He was co-chairman of the Synagogue-Federation Commission, a key committee of the Jewish United Fund/Jewish Federation of Chicago.
 Presently, he also serves on the Executive Council AIPAC, Chicago and is a Senior Rabbinic Fellow at the Shalom Hartman Institute in Jerusalem, Israel.

 After moving to the continental United States, Rabbi Alex first served in Connecticut.
 In 1999, he moved to Deerfield, Ill., where he lives with his family and serves as the spiritual leader of Congregation B’nai Tikvah.

 Hazzan Hery Chulef grew up in Lima, Perú, attending Hebrew Day School for 15 years.
 He also studied at the University in Perú before coming to the United States in 1986 and earning a BA in Psychology from Earlham College, graduating in three years.
 From there, Hazzan Hery attended Cantorial School at Yeshiva University, NYC, graduating in 1993.